24 Hours in Boston, MA: The Perfect Itinerary For First-Timers

-Where to go in Boston in one day: A complete 1-day itinerary
+Our recommendations for where to go in Boston in one day

 Relive American history on the Freedom Trail

-Boston’s contribution to American history can’t be understated.
-Kick-start your one day in Boston by reliving it on the city’s Freedom Trail.
+We can’t understate Boston’s contribution to American history.
+So we don’t think there’s a better way to kick-start your day in Boston than by reliving the city’s history on the Freedom Trail.

-Along its route, The Freedom Trail jams in many of the top tourist attractions in Boston.
-The 2.5-mile walk winds between 16 must-see historic sites.
-Just follow the metal seals and red bricks; they’ll guide you around the historic city.
+Along its 2.5-mile route, The Freedom Trail jams in many of our favorite tourist attractions in Boston, winding between 16 must-see historic sites.
+Just follow the metal seals and red bricks, and they’ll guide you around this historic city.

 The Freedom Trail

 The Freedom Trail “officially” starts at Boston Common in the south.
-For this Boston travel itinerary, you’ll begin your tour at Bunker Hill instead.
-On a time crunch, it’s a more sensible starting point.
-A higher concentration of sightseeing opportunities awaits on the trail’s southern sections.
+(Which is the route we originally took.)
+For this Boston travel itinerary, though, we’ll begin our tour at Bunker Hill instead.

-Doing the route in reverse also ends the day in Downtown Boston.
-Here, you’ll be close to the city’s top restaurants & bars to top off the night in style.
+Doing the route in reverse will also let us end our day in Downtown Boston.
+Here, we’ll be close to the city’s top restaurants & bars to top off our night in style!

 See the city from above at the Bunker Hill Monument